abisiv05/inf230/README.md

 # inf230
-This repo consists of assignments and exam case the course Data Handling and Analysis at NMBU.
+This repo consists of assignments and exam case the course Data Processing and Analysis at NMBU.

+exam-case- weather-station.py: The rawdata used for this case is all_weather_data.csv.
+The data is retrieved from Mesonet and contains data from multiple weather stations.
+The main techniques applied for this task are: data cleaning (outlier removal), data transforming, PCA.